 “My ingrown toenail is so painful that I can’t touch it.
 Even when my bed sheet touches it, I am in complete agony."

-Nail surgery by podiatry station is usually required as a result of an ingrown toenail.
 An ingrown toenail is where a piece of nail pierces the flesh of the toe.
 It can feel as if you have a splinter, be extremely painful and inflamed or infected.
 In more severe cases, it can cause pus and bleeding.
 Ingrown toenails most commonly affect the big toenail but can affect the other toes too.
-A nail that is curling (involuted or convoluted) into the flesh, but isn’t piercing the skin, isn’t an ingrown toenail, but can also feel very painful, as well as appear red and inflamed.
+A nail that is curling (involuted) into the flesh, but isn’t piercing the skin, isn’t an ingrown toenail, but can also feel very painful, as well as appear red and inflamed.

 Active, sporty people are particularly prone, because they sweat more.
 Younger people are more likely to get it (as they pick their nails more, compared to older people who may not be able to reach their toes!).